The Law of Inevitability: Casting

 The episode featured the return of Russell Harvard as Mr. Wrench, who was last seen in "The Heap", although a younger version of the character appeared in "Palindrome".
 Series creator Noah Hawley explained, "We wanted this season to stand on its own two feet; the first and second seasons were Molly's story and then Molly's origin story.
-This season is set in 2010 after the financial crash, and as a result only a couple of characters could connect... and it felt really organic to me to say that in that seventh hour, when Nikki was at her lowest point and gets on that prison bus, and the audience thinks, 'We're losing Nikki and we hate this show' — cue the sad piano music — that we track over and find Mr. Wrench and that beat kicks in."
+This season is set in 2010, after the 2008 financial crisis, and as a result only a couple of characters could connect... and it felt really organic to me to say that in that seventh hour, when Nikki was at her lowest point and gets on that prison bus, and the audience thinks, 'We're losing Nikki and we hate this show' — cue the sad piano music — that we track over and find Mr. Wrench and that beat kicks in."
 Hawley also explained that as he was considering which character would come back, the only options were Molly Solverson, Gus Grimly and Mr. Wrench.
 As the writers never found fitting why Molly or Gus would fit in the storyline, Mr. Wrench was selected.